 What is My Bachelor Fantasy?

-We offer a unique and fun Bachelor/Bachelorette Fantasy League.
-We handle scoring and tallying all the points, so commissioners should just check this site each week to update point standings for their leagues.
-We keep it light with short and sweet recaps, favorite quotes, highlights of high scoring contestants, and of course our gif of the week!
-Our fantasy league model is different from others due to:
+This is a unique and fun, true fantasy football style Bachelor/Bachelorette Fantasy League.
+I handle scoring and tallying all the points, so commissioners should just check this site each week to update point standings for their leagues.
+This format will be a bit different (and in my opinion superior) to other fantasy platforms due to:

 - The number of categories in which contestants can earn points – we have lots of them!

 - The draft methodology – we recommend a true draft where each contestant can only be on 1 team (more similar to a true fantasy league vs everyone picking the same favorites)

 - Minimal time commitment -The only necessary action from your league members is drafting their team, no weekly updates are necessary.
 After that, your league can be as engaged or hands off as they choose

 Gather your friends, family, or coworkers and assemble a league!
 Fantasy leagues of 8 or fewer generally work best, but you can make it work no matter the size.
 Select a commissioner (administrative leader), schedule a draft, and fight for the contests who posses the most scoring potential.
 That’s it!
 Now sit back with a tall glass of wine and enjoy The Most Dramatic Season Yet!

 - Between Episodes 1 and 2 (Recommended): Since several contestants are eliminated on the first night, I’ve found it’s best to draft using the remaining contestants going into Episode 2.
 This also means you’ll get a chance to meet all the contestants on night one before drafting

 - Prior to Episode 1: You can use the ABC published contestant bios to help you draft.
 This is a good option for huge leagues, as there will be more contestants in the draft pool